trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

   - Visualize / ML : for the PowerBI user to create reports

 # Data warehouse
 - What:
    - store data from multiple sources to act as a single src of truth.
    - to be used for historical trend analysis and reporting
    - Not to be used by production apps
+   - Uses ETL to extract, load and transform data to its destination
  - sometimes also called EDW (Enterprise Data Warehouse)
 - Why
   - reduce stress on production system